 “Design By Example”

 In approaching building and designing EasyAndroid – what functionality would it have, with what features – I took a “design by example” approach.
 What this meant was creating example or sample Android apps with actual Java code, and using those sample apps to determine what EasyAndroid as a programming tool needed to be able to do.
-Thus, the functionality of EasyAndroid was largely driven by looking at several simple Android apps, and then generalize them in a way that could be made into a tool and a single set of widgets.
+Thus, the functionality of EasyAndroid was largely driven by looking at several simple Android apps, and then generalizing them in a way that could be made into a tool and a single set of widgets.
 Among sample apps that I made to set up the structure for widgets were: the traditional “Hello World” app, a tip calculator, an accelerometer display, a camera launcher, a contacts list searchable by regular expression, and a GPS location tracker.
 Using these sample apps, I was able to see the general structure that most Android widgets follow, and define the general widget for EasyAndroid based on that.

 Java Code over XML Layout Files to Define Layouts

-Typically, when developing an Android application, there are several different types of resources that the developers would have manage.
+Typically, when developing an Android application, there are several different types of resources that the developers would have to manage.
 In fact, Android project directories automatically separate these different resources upon creation.
 There are the “res” or resources files, which are a combination of visual assets such as logos or images that are used in the app (some would use the term “assets”), and XML layout files, which developers can use to define the template for the look and feel or a particular screen.
 There are also the “src” or source files, which is generally Java code.

 The reason I mention these is that in defining the look and feel for their app, developers have two methods through which they can do so.
 The first, and more commonly used approach, is through XML layouts, where developers can specify a static version of their look and feel.
 Should the developer choose to define their user interface through XML, the Android OS will take that XML file at runtime and “inflate” it onto the user’s screen.
 The second approach is to define the layout at runtime through Java code.
 In this approach, when an activity is created, there will be nothing to begin with – the screen’s UI will be populated as the Java code is run.